tektoncd/community/teps/0054-use-steps.md

 We want to be able to reuse versioned steps in a Task from git and OCI easily across many git repositories without copy and paste.

 Pipelines can refer to Tasks from bundles or named resources; but we want a more sophisticated model for step composition which avoids the issue of [separate Tasks causing separate Pods](https://github.com/tektoncd/pipeline/issues/3476) and requiring persistent volumes between them.

+See the [Step Composition User Guide](https://github.com/jstrachan/pipeline/blob/use/docs/step-composition.md) for details of how to use it.

 ## Motivation